Kejneafout/mudae-harem-downloader/README.md

 ### 3. Access the Output

-Once the script has finished running, you will find the following files in the project directory:
+Once the script has finished running, you will find the following files in the `exports/` directory:

-- `data.json`: JSON file containing character data.
-- `export_<timestamp>.zip`: .zip archive containing `data.json` and character images.
+- `export_<timestamp>.zip`: archive containing `data.json` and character `images/`.

 ### 4. Limitations